How a Fire Extinguisher, an Allergic Reaction, and an ER Visit Improved My Life

 The bar owner got wind of my trip to the ER and his paranoia kicked in.

-“Here’s the number of my friend, Althea.
-She’s an herbalist and acupuncturist.
-Give her a call.”
+“Here’s the number of an herbalist and acupuncturist.
+Call her.”

-I can’t remember if he paid for my first visit, but he may have as a gesture of goodwill in the hopes that I wouldn’t sue him for fire-extinguisher malfeasance.
-Remember, he was a tad paranoid.
-I wanted to keep my job so I didn’t press the point.
+I can’t remember if he paid for my first visit, but he may have as a gesture of goodwill, hoping that I wouldn’t sue him for fire-extinguisher malfeasance.
+I wanted to keep my job, so I didn’t press the point.
 I needed some relief from the allergies and agreed to give his friend a try.

 On the appointed day, I walked to a tiny, unmarked, frame house in my neighborhood.
 Althea, barely five feet tall and very pregnant, ushered me into a small treatment room on the first floor of her house.

 “I’m listening to your pulses.”
 She moved her fingers ever so slightly on the inside of my wrist.
-“I’m listening to your major organs.”
+“And your major organs.”

 “Oh.”